Updated: Jul 26

 Sun protection: Not generally necessary on this well-shaded, forested hike.

 Family friendly: Yes, but not for the exact route outlined in this article.
 There are many possible route combinations to walk or hike here.
 If you bring an infant, do it in an infant carrying backpack, and be ready not to complete all of the trails.
 Strollers won't work.
+One of The Map Room's team has taken his 3 year old, who walked all the way to the Third Finger unassisted.

 Dog friendly: Yes, but not advisable if you go on the more rugged sections (below).